Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Introduction

 \section{Introduction}

 Generalised linear mixed models (GLMM) are a highly flexible class of statistical models that incorporate both `fixed' or population-level effects and `random' or group- or subject-specific effects.
 GLMMs permit the incorporation of latent effects and parameters and allow for complex covariance structures.
-For example, they are widely used in the analysis of: clustered data \citep{Li2021}, cohort studies, and in geospatial statistical models as the realisation of a Gaussian process used to model a latent spatial or spatio-temporal surface \citep{Diggle1998}.
+For example, they are widely used in the analysis of: clustered data \citep{Li2021}, cohort studies, and in geospatial statistical models as the realisation of a Gaussian process used to model a latent spatial or spatio-temporal surface \citep{Diggle1998}, which is the topic of our study.

-The marginal likelihood for the fixed effect parameters in a GLMM involves a typically intractable, high-dimensional integral, which can make maximum likelihood estimation difficult.
-A common approach to estimation in a Frequentist setting is to approximate the integrand using a Laplace approximation.
+A common approach to estimation of GLMMs in a Frequentist setting is to approximate the integrand using a Laplace approximation.
 This method is employed by popular software including \textit{lme4} for R \citep{lme4}, and by Stata's xtmixed function.
 The quality of the Laplace approximation can degrade in certain circumstances. \citet{Shun1995}, \citet{Ogden2021}, and others demonstrate that the error of the Laplace approximation increases when the dimension of the integral (here, in the log likelihood) is not sufficiently large relative to the sample size.
 A key example where this may not hold is in spatial or spatio-temporal mixed models, where the model's random effects represent the realisation of a Gaussian process \citep{Diggle1998}, and where the dimension of the integral is equivalent to the sample size.
-Other approaches like Gaussian quadrature are also common, but computationally demanding for the high-dimensional datasets we consider.

-In a spatial and spatio-temporal setting, approximate Bayesian estimation has become popular, including integrated nested laplacian approximation (INLA) \citep{Rue2009}.
-INLA is an approximation to the Bayesian posterior, but may also have good Frequentist characteristics.
-The popularity of these methods may be due to the view that fitting full Gaussian process models is futile for even moderately sized datasets, and that efforts should be made to focus on approximations \citep{Simpson2012}, although this was prior to the recent growth in availability of high performance computers and graphics processing units (GPU).
-Other approximations to the covariance matrix of a Gaussian Process have also been proposed, typically in a Bayesian context, which reduce the complexity or accelerate calculation of quantities involving the covariance matrix \citep{Solin2020, Datta2016}.